The Open Science Monitor of the University of Strasbourg

 Enriched data are available in csv and jsonl formats here :

-jsonl file contains all history data (OA status for each DOI and for each observation date)
+json lines (this file contains all history data : OA status for each DOI and for each observation date)